epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

 ## 1. Pre-requisites
 Does your robot already have a drivetrain with odometry? (tank or swerve)

-If not, why not copy (or fork) of one of these templates (they are public, with WPI license):
+If not, why not copy (or fork) of one of our templates (they are public, with WPI license):

 * Swerve drivetrain example: https://www.youtube.com/watch?v=44iMiQXQH5U
 * Tank/Arcade drivetrain example: https://www.youtube.com/watch?v=DhYMjLz0ync